elliotdes/elliotdes.github.io/content/posts/sqlalchemy-integration-tests.md

 +++
-title = 'Rolling: Integration Tests With SQLAlchemy' date = 2024-06-30T14:38:52+01:00 draft = false
-tags = ["python", "testing", "sqlalchemy"] summary = 'Writing integration tests in Python using SQLAlchemy.'
+title = 'Testing against the database with SQLAlchemy, pytest, and a factory' date = 2024-06-30T14:38:52+01:00 draft = false tags = ["python", "testing", "sqlalchemy"] summary = 'A pattern for writing database integration tests in Python.'
 +++

 When I am testing my code, I want to know that it is going to work against the production database.